Hnogared/viminette_VIM-42-norminette/README.md

 ```

 ![norm status line](./srcs/norm_status_line.gif)
-<sup>What an implementation from above could look like on a VIM status line</sup>
+<sup>What an implementation from above could look like on a VIM status line (the colored rectangle shows the norm status)</sup>

 # Special thanks